 If you go …

 Visitors are welcomed at Te Kainga Marire by advance arrangement.
 Telephone 06 758 8693; e-mail [email protected].
 The garden is located on the west side of New Zealand’s North Island at 15 Spencer Place, Merrilands, New Plymouth.
 Best times to visit are spring through autumn.
-Tariff: adults $10 NZ, children and seniors free.
+A tariff is charged; children and seniors free.